konsumer/junosex/README.md

 Follow the schematic to put it together.
 I will provide better instructions, later.
 I used [ArduinoISP] running on a [teensy] to program an [ATMEGA8].
 I used a [resonator] to be cheap and lazy (rather than a crystal and 2 capacitors.)

-If you are using a [cheap-o USB-to_MIDI adapter], you can open it up, and solder the wires direct to TX/RX, and use the power/ground from USB (inside adapter) to make it all simpler/cheaper.
+If you are using a [cheap-o USB-to-MIDI adapter], you can open it up, and solder the wires direct to TX/RX, and use the power/ground from USB (inside adapter) to make it all simpler/cheaper.

 ## Modification